matteofigus/mirror-mirror/README.md

 * Take a screenshot
 * Make some changes (like swapping a CSS file, changing Js or HTML)
 * Take another screenshot
-* Compare the screenshots and save a diff file with the highighted differences
+* Compare the screenshots and save a diff file with the highlighted differences

 Most important features:
 * Crazy quick compare to Selenium with Phantom